Maximizing Year-End Education Budgets

 Educational institutions must maximize their year-end budgets by getting the jump on 2021.
 David Lopez, Senior Manager of Strategic Alliances for ScreenBeam, provided some much-needed tips and advice for educators looking to make the most of their 2020 budget without leaving available funds on the table.

 Lopez admitted that 2020 was a unique and challenging year for education.
-Institutions have had to learn new technology and new ways to communicate during the pandemic.
+Institutions had to learn new technology and new ways to communicate during the pandemic.
 How have all of these changes affected education and school districts’ budgets?

-“What we’ve seen in the education technology industry is that a lot of district’s budgets have stretched when it comes to the buying cycle, when they’re able to buy things, and how they’re looking to use that money,” Lopez said.
+“What we’ve seen on in the education technology industry is a lot of district’s budgets have stretched when it comes to the buying cycle, when they’re able to buy things, and how they’re looking to use that money,” Lopez said.
 “The government provided some relief to a lot of districts, so when they’re wrapping up their budgets and looking at how to utilize their money, a lot of them are saying we’re not going to spend money for right now, but for what’s going to happen in the future.”

 While the CARES Act provides funds to schools to help with budget shortfalls due to the ongoing pandemic, schools must utilize those funds by Dec.
 30. And there is a lot of interest in purchasing technology products to assist with the challenges COVID-19 brought to the classroom.
 The problem?
 High demand created supply chain issues.